 Splashiest Way to the Beach?
 Wake up in the Great House, stretch, change into a swimsuit, and zip line down to Turtle Beach.
 The flight is just a few seconds.
 A Champagne brunch can be waiting for you at the bottom.

 Party On Fireworks, a pirate-themed treasure hunt, sushi served on floating islands in the pool – whatever you want, just about, can be coordinated by the reservations team.

 Access It’s a 35-minute flight from San Juan, Puerto Rico, or a 1½ hour flight from Antigua.
 And no worries – we don’t want you to worry – your private helicopter can be accommodated, too.

 A little-known Necker fact Celebration Weeks pop up throughout the year where you can book individual rooms without having to rent the entire island.
-Depending on the room, rates start at around $13,170 per couple for 3 nights, and don’t forget the extra 2.5% service charge.
-One imagines they will retain this.
+Depending on the room, rates start at around $5,000 per night and don’t forget the extra 2.5% service charge.

 Contact Katrina Gomez: 1-212 994 3070